zadali/Website/README.md

 2. Storyboard

-I have included y-frames of the website in the storyboard folder.
+I have included wire-frames of the website in the storyboard folder.
 I have also attached them below with the hyperlinks.

 Index page - ![](Storyboards/page1.jpg)
 Our services page - ![](Storyboards/page2.jpg)